-Welcoming nearly 20 million visitors a year and consistently ranked as the world’s best theme park, it’s no surprise that Disney’s Magic Kingdom promises a long, long list of family-friendly things to do and see – enough to fill up a few days alone.
+Welcoming nearly 20 million visitors a year and consistently ranked as the world’s best theme park, it’s no surprise that Disney’s Magic Kingdom promises a long list of family-friendly things to do and see – enough to fill up a few days on its own.

-The park is spilt into six different ‘lands’: Adventureland, Fantasyland, Frontierland, Tomorrowland, Main Street, and Liberty Square.
+The park is spilt into 6 different ‘lands’: Adventureland, Fantasyland, Frontierland, Tomorrowland, Main Street, and Liberty Square.
 Check out the best attractions at each of these zones below:

-Main Street, USA – for that iconic photo-op with Cinderella Castle as the backdrop, there’s no better place than Main Street.
-Quite literally the ‘main street’ of Disney’s Magic Kingdom, this is where you’ll find most of the park’s shops, restaurants, and vendors; always alive with activity and always fun – just be patient with the crowds, especially when trying to get that all-important photo.
+Main Street, USA – For that iconic photo-op with Cinderella Castle as the backdrop, there’s no better place than Main Street.
+Quite literally the ‘main street’ of Disney’s Magic Kingdom, this is where you’ll find most of the park’s shops, restaurants, and vendors.
+It’s always alive with activity and always fun – just be patient with the crowds, especially when trying to get that all-important photo.